slowernews/wisdom-tldr/chapters/0_intro.md

 > *"In order to live free and happily, you must sacrifice boredom.
 It is not always an easy sacrifice."
 -- Richard Bach [1936]*

-Your new life will cost you your old one.

-No matter where you are in your life, you have the power to change everything in an instant.
-Most won’t.
-There is no coming to consciousness without pain.
-To be real you need to be vulnerable and we do anything to avoid facing our own soul.

 You are not behind, you are on a different path.

-The destiny will be revealed as you start walking.
-Pull yourself together and take total ownership for everything in your life.
-Cancel your pity party, no one is coming to save you.

      DESTINY = EFFORT + SURRENDER

-Hints:

-- Passion is made not found.
-Instead of looking for your life’s purpose, experience more and look for things that will stretch you.
+Destiny reveals itself as you start walking, passion is made, not found.
+Forgiveness is easier than permission.
+Instead of seeking your life’s purpose, experience more and pursue things that stretch you.
+The trouble with goals is constantly working toward what you used to want.
+Old keys won’t open new doors.
+Better to admit you walked to the wrong door than spend your life in the wrong room.

-- We say we try to get better but if look at your behaviour you’ll see you actually are trying to to stay the same.
-The longer you are living on autopilot, the harder the future is going to be.
-The biggest comeback is making yourself feel like yourself again.
-- Fear is your guide.
-The more fear you feel, the more you will know you are on the right track.
-The things that scare you the most are the things you most need to do.
-But mitigate risks, some people just have larger comfort zones.
-Become unconfortable but when life gets blurry, just adjust your focus.
-Random wandering will not move you forward.
+Fear is your guide.
+The more fear you feel, the more you know you’re on the right track.
+What scares you most is often what you most need to do.
+Mitigate risks—some have larger comfort zones.
+Become uncomfortable, but when life gets blurry, adjust your focus.
+Random wandering won’t move you forward.
 Pick one thing and stick with it to completion.
-- It’s not the lack of intelligence, it’s the lack of focus that is stopping you.
-Focus on financial freedom first but but your happiness before goals.
-- The trouble with setting goals is that you’re constantly working toward what you used to want.
-Old keys won’t open new doors.
-Better to admit you walked to the wrong door than spending your life in the wrong room.
-- It’s easier to ask forgiveness than to get permission.

 > *"When I let go of what I am, I become what I might be.
 When I let go of what I have, I receive what I need."
 -- Lao Tzu [-571]*

-> *"What we think, we become." (...)
-"I can think, I can wait and I can fast."
--- (buddha) Siddahrta Gautama [-564]*

 > *"A man’s character is his fate."
 -- Heraclitus [-535]*